island-is/island.is/libs/application/template-api-modules/README.md

 ## Enabling payment mocking

-To enable payment mocking on dev and local you need to replace the `PaymentCatalogApi` with `MockablePaymentCatalogApi` in your application.
+To enable payment mocking on dev and local you need to add a `MockablePaymentCatalogApi` in your application.
+Make sure though to not remove the existing `PaymentCatalogApi` as this is the api that is used on prod.
 You also need to make sure to update your template in the same manner

 A simple example of this can be found in `libs/application/templates/example-payment/src/forms/draft.ts`